 There’s nothing like entertaining guests with an evening meal or drinks around the gentle and warming flame of a fire pit table.

-Most good quality fire pit tables have been manufactured to recognised national standards and have CSA Approved or similar certification.
+Most good quality propane fire pit tables have been manufactured to recognized national standards and are CSA Approved.
 They burn at relatively low temperatures and also have flame sensors to shut off the gas if the flames go out, making them very safe to use even on decking.

 So let’s dive into the types of fire pit tables you can buy, and consider some tips on how to use them safely in your yard or outside space.

 Unlike a traditional fire pit design, which can be a fixed stone structure or portable metal bowl that burns wood – a fire pit table is literally a coffee table or dining table design with a fire pit element built into its center.

 Usually seen as a luxury piece of eye-catching outdoor furniture, fire pit tables come in a variety of designs from the simple to the extravagant, and can create a real talking point on your patio or decking area.